Getting a Joint Mortgage when One Has Bad Credit

 - Getting a joint mortgage with bad credit history on both applicants

-- Adding a partner to joint mortgage if partner has bad credit
+- Adding a partner to a joint mortgage if partner has bad credit

 - Can I gift deposit to my clean credit partner?

-- The impact of different bad credit types on joint mortgage credit scores
+- The impact of bad credit on joint mortgages

-What types of bad credit can cause issues for joint and single mortgages?
+What types of bad credit can affect a joint mortgage?